AMWA-TV/info-006/docs/Device implementation How To.md

  ```

-Next drill down one more level to resolve the left and right gains for the Channel Gain block (oid = 21)
+Next drill down one more level to resolve the left and right gains for the Channel Gain block (oid = 21) using the same `getter` command but now targeted at the `channel-gain` `oid` 21.

 ```
 {